samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

       name: webproxy
 ```

-`scp` or just creating a new file via server text editor to copy the short YML file over.
+You can use `scp` or just creating a new file via server text editor to copy the short YML file over.
 For this example, we are going to copy it straight to the `~/` (home) directory.

 ```
 scp -i <path to private ssh key> ./nginx-proxy-compose.yml root@<server_floating_ip>:~/nginx-proxy-compose.yml